top of page

 Directions:

 Step 3: Empty the cocktail glass and rim with a large grain sugar.
-Strain concoction into glass.
+Strain the concoction into a glass.

 Step 4: Top with chilled ice and garnish with basil.